Disgusting (album): Composition

 In an interview with the lead singer, Shomo, he explained that the album was written to "...get my head on straight.
 I’m not trying to write songs to change the world," and went on to say that "This band is just me being honest with myself.
 I put in a whole lot of effort and time and more honesty and emotion than I’ve ever put into a record.
 I’m super-excited for people to hear that and for people to understand where I’ve been in the last year."
 He also continued to say that he was writing these lyrics while he was in a miserable state during his time with his former band Attack Attack! and that Beartooth was his means of escapism and therapy.
 The title of the album was also encouraged by how he felt when he wrote the record, stating he was in a "dark place".

-The lyrics themselves seek to convey strong messages: "Beaten in Lips" for example tackles the topic of child abuse, encouraging victims to “keep living loud and proud”, while "Relapsing" deals with alcoholism, an issue Shomo has publicly commented on before.
+The lyrics themselves seek to convey strong messages: "Beaten in Lips" for example tackles the topic of child abuse, encouraging victims to "keep living loud and proud", while "Relapsing" deals with alcoholism, an issue Shomo has publicly commented on before.

 "I Have a Problem" also references alcoholism.
 However, during an interview on Silverstein vocalist Shane Told's podcast "Lead Singer Syndrome", Shomo stated that the track is mostly about him quitting Attack Attack!.

 Shomo then went on to say that he wrote the song the day before his departure from the band and that it was the second Beartooth song he had ever written.

 Release and promotion

-The first new track to be heard from the album was 'Dead' on April 30 as it was released with a live music video.
-As the band announced the album on May 13, the band also released a music video for the album's first official single 'Beaten In Lips', which was also released on that day, along with the album made available for pre-orders.
-The single was featured in an article by Altpress titled '2 Songs You Need To Hear Before May 2014 Ends', promoting the band and the album.
-After the announcement, they started to stream each individual song on YouTube in order to promote the album's final release, with the entire album available by June 9, a day before the album's release.
+The first new track to be heard from the album was "Dead" on April 30 as it was released with a live music video.
+As the band announced the album on May 13, the band also released a music video for the album's first official single "Beaten in Lips", which was also released on that day, along with the album made available for pre-orders.
+The single was featured in an article by Alternative Press titled '2 Songs You Need To Hear Before May 2014 Ends', promoting the band and the album.
+After the announcement, they started to stream each individual song on YouTube to promote the album's final release, with the entire album available by June 9, a day before the album's release.
+On May 30, the group released "In Between" for streaming.